hjanime/SPADEVizR/README.md

 ## <a name="object_structure_AC"/> 9.4 Abundant Clusters (AC object)
 The `AC` object is a S4 object containing the main information related to the abundant clusters, that is to say xxx, identify by the [`identifyAC()`](#stat_function_identifyAC) function.

-Different slots are availables for a given `AC` object:
+Different slots are available for a given `AC` object:

 Slot       | Description
 -----------|----------------------------------------------------------------------------------------